greypanda/Pi-Vision/README.md

 	Debian Linux.
 These are, however, only intended to review the application.

+It Still Runs!

+	Here it is, 2018.
+I compiled this on the rpi3 and it works!

+	Why are we changing it?

+	The current application is defined as a camera for a microscope.
+In this case, an Olympus CKX53.
+	The basic microscope is not cheap, but not extravagant.
+The problem is that a supported camera will set you back several hundred ( or thousand ) bucks.
+So with a Raspberry Pi 3, a seven inch touchscreen, and a camera fitted with a CS mount, we can have a working system for a little over a hundred bucks.

+	Now for the software.
+Although Raspbian comes fitted with several camera utilities, they are command line only and don't really suit the needs of the microscope users.
+They only need a couple of things to get the job done:

+		* The ability to preview the picture through the microscope lens for focusing and positioning.
+		* A simple GUI that controls the camera in a non-intrusive way.
+		* The ability to take a picture and save it on a USB flash drive.
+		* Once defined, the destination drive should be remembered and pictures should be timestamped.

+	So we can remove ( or at least hide ) most of the controls and just concentrate on taking pictures.

 Where is the Install document?

 	See the directory named "source" for the install.